-- Elect the nine director nominees named in the accompanying Proxy Statement to serve on the Company's Board of Directors, each for a one-year term. - Consider and vote for an advisory approval of a non-binding resolution approving the Company's executive compensation program. - III.
-Consider and vote for the ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2018. - IV.
-To transact any other business which may properly come before the Annual Meeting or any adjournment.

-RECORD DATE You can attend and vote your shares at the Annual Meeting if you were a shareholder of record of the Company's common stock at the close of business on May 10, 2017 (the "Record Date").

-NOTICE A Notice Regarding the Availability of Proxy Materials (the "Notice") was mailed to shareholders on or about May 24, 2017.
+- PROPOSALS I. Elect the nine director nominees named in the accompanying Proxy Statement to serve on the Company's Board of Directors, each for a one-year term. - II.
+Vote for an advisory approval of a non-binding resolution approving the Company's executive compensation program. - III.
+Approval of the AZZ Inc. 2018 Employee Stock Purchase Plan. - IV.
+Vote for the ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2019. - V. To transact any other business which may properly come before the Annual Meeting or any adjournment. - RECORD DATE You can attend and vote your shares at the Annual Meeting if you were a shareholder of record of the Company's common stock at the close of business on May 11, 2018 (the "Record Date"). - NOTICE A Notice Regarding the Availability of Proxy Materials (the "Notice") was mailed to shareholders on or about May 25, 2018.